Expungement Attorney in Minneapolis

 Let Our Minneapolis Criminal Lawyers Protect Your Future

 If you were convicted of a crime, you may be able to have these criminal records sealed.
 This process is known as "expungement," as described in Minnesota Statutes Chapter 609A.
 By applying to have your records sealed, you will be taking a step to protect your reputation and employment options.
-Only law enforcement agencies can see a sealed record — and even then, only in limited situations.
+Once a record is sealed, judicial approval is needed to access the records.
 Landlords, school admissions counselors, employers, and others will not have access to your record.

 The Minneapolis criminal defense attorneys at Caplan & Tamburino Law Firm, P.A. may be able to help you achieve this goal.
-Contact our firm today at (612) 444-5020 to learn more!
+Contact our firm at (612) 444-5020 to learn more.

 How Do I Pursue Expungement in Minnesota?

 First, it is important to find out if you are eligible for expungement.
 An attorney from our office can help you determine whether or not you qualify.
-If you do, the next step is to obtain a certified copy of your criminal case history, then to download state expungement forms and prepare them.
+If you do, the next steps are to collect documentation related to the conviction and any other criminal history, and then fill out several documents required to petition the court for the expungement.
 Caplan & Tamburino Law Firm, P.A can help you put together the strongest possible application.

 When deciding whether or not to grant an expungement, the court will look at: